nterprise/api-docs/data/docs/jekyll/api/niagara/oas_contact.md

                         type: string
                         description: Mask to validate against
               - type: object
+                description: This is never valid
+                required:
+                  - type
+                  - options
+                properties:
+                  type:
+                    type: string
+                    enum:
+                      - never
+                  options:
+                    type: object
+                    description: This validator has no options
+              - type: object
+                description: Validates that the value is present and not set to 'null', '0' or an empty string
+                required:
+                  - type
+                  - options
+                properties:
+                  type:
+                    type: string
+                    enum:
+                      - required
+                  options:
+                    type: object
+                    description: Required validator has no options
+              - type: object
                 description: Validate string starts with a value
                 required:
                   - type